geshan/geshan.github.com/posts/2023-01-08-nextjs-docker.md

 ---
 layout: post
-title: How to use Next.js with Docker and Docker compose a beginners guide
+title: How to use Next.js with Docker and Docker compose a beginner's guide
 date: 2023-01-08T23:47:55.000+11:00
 comments: true
 tags: